-There’s a huge range of glass available for insertion into fire rated windows, doors and curtain walling from a variety of manufacturers.
+There’s a huge range of glass available for insertion into fire rated windows, doors and curtain wall systems from a variety of manufacturers.
 To understand what you need, we’ve put together a handy guide to help you understand the different types of fire glass and how to ensure you have the right product for your requirements.

 In terms of fire protection, product performance requirements typically range from E30 up to EI120 (see our article Fire testing, product performance and classification for further description of these), depending on building height and usage as determined by the fire strategy.
 As many applications for our products require the control of heat, the majority of our projects require EI glass.